 Disclosure of such information to law enforcement authorities as we reasonably feel is necessary.

-6. The ABPI Members' Zone, the ABPI Annual Event Site, the ABPI Events Site, the ABPI Exams Site, The ABPI Careers Site, the ABPI Schools Site, the PMCPA Site, the OHE Site
+6. The "My ABPI" Members' Zone, the ABPI Events booking website, the ABPI Exams site, The ABPI Careers site, the ABPI Schools site, the PMCPA site, the OHE site

 Various parts of this website are devoted to different aspects of work of the ABPI and are linked to this website by using a different dedicated domain name.
 Some of these are available only to use on registration with the ABPI, and if you are eligible to have access to any particular part of the website you will be granted a log-in and password.